Jack Suwinski Player Props: Pirates vs. Giants

 Giants Pitching Rankings

+- The Giants pitching staff is 11th in MLB with a collective nine strikeouts per nine innings.

-- The Giants have a 4.15 team ERA that ranks 14th across all MLB pitching staffs.
+- The Giants' 4.09 team ERA ranks 12th among all MLB pitching staffs.

-- The Giants rank 18th in baseball in home runs surrendered (63 total, 1.2 per game).
+- The Giants rank 18th in baseball in home runs given up (64 total, 1.2 per game).

-- Brebbia (2-0 with a 3.68 ERA and 31 strikeouts in 22 2/3 innings pitched) gets the start for the Giants, his fourth of the season.
+- Wood gets the start for the Giants, his seventh of the season.
+He is 1-0 with a 3.51 ERA and 26 strikeouts in 25 2/3 innings pitched.

-- In his last appearance -- in relief on Thursday -- the righty tossed two scoreless innings against the Milwaukee Brewers while surrendering two hits.
+- His most recent appearance was on Saturday against the Milwaukee Brewers, when the left-hander threw 5 2/3 innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.